 My mom introduced me to Norwex products awhile back and I cannot believe how well they work at cleaning glass!
 (And no, this is not a sponsored post- and I do not sell Norwex).
 The best part is, you do not use any glass cleaner, just water.

 Typically these products are sold through a consultant at in-home parties.
 I found mine at The Minneapolis Farmer’s Market.
 But you can buy both these items, as a package, at Amazon here.

-Get the blue, microfiber cloth wet, not dripping wet, just wet it down and wring it out.
-Wipe down your mirror or window, whatever you’re cleaning.
+Get the blue microfiber cloth wet; not dripping wet, just wet it down and wring it out.
+Wipe down your mirror or window, or whatever you’re cleaning.
 Then use the “magic” purple window cloth.
 It acts like a squeegee, removing all the water and gross grime with it.
-I used to use paper towels to wipe down all my glass and it would leave lint behind everywhere!
+I used to use paper towels to wipe down my glass and it would leave lint behind everywhere!
 Not with these cloths, it leaves a streak-free, lint-free shine.
-Here’s my children’s bathroom mirror before cleaning- all those blurry spots are splattered toothpaste, or just “child grime”:
+Here’s my children’s bathroom mirror before cleaning- all those blurry spots are splattered toothpaste, or just “child grime”.

 You Might Also Enjoy: